jfroffice/ani-machine/README.md

 How to change state ?
 ---------------------
-You need to add __:go__ keyword to change state when animation play and is finished
+You need to use __":go"__ keyword to change state when animation played is finished
 ```
 <div class="element"
 	data-am=":enter left move 500px :go next"